By Katie Bennett, ChFC®

 Congrats!
 After years of hard work, little sleep and lots of determination, you have finished medical school and residency, and your paycheck finally reflects a physician’s salary.
-The jump from the average residency pay of $51,000 to a full-time physician salary is typically large.
-The change can be overwhelming to determine what do with the income surplus.
+The jump from the average residency pay of $61,200 to a full-time physician salary is typically large.
+It can be overwhelming to determine what do with the income surplus.
 See below for tips on how to lay a firm financial foundation and avoid potentially damaging mistakes.

 Surprised we started with this piece of advice?
 You’ve worked hard to get to this phase in your life.
 You owe yourself a treat.
-However, before you go as far as a new sports car or an extravagant trip, read the below to ensure you have yourself appropriately set-up for financial success.
+However, before you go as far as a pricey new sports car or an extravagant trip, read the below to ensure you are appropriately set-up for financial success.

 Eliminate Financial Risk

 Healthcare costs are at an all time high.
 Although you may be able to self-treat many of your own health challenges, the unexpected can still wreak havoc on your finances.
 To financially mitigate medical surprises, secure adequate insurance coverage.

 - Health Insurance: Evaluate high vs. low deductibles and the use of HSA plans.
 If you are an independent contractor, work with a broker that can help you choose a plan that eliminates unnecessary costs.
 See here for more information on selecting a policy.